 Gary B. Melton is professor of pediatrics in the University of Colorado School of Medicine, professor of community and behavioral health in the Colorado School of Public Health, adjoint professor of psychology at the University of Colorado Colorado Springs, and associate director for community development and social policy in the Kempe Center for Prevention and Treatment of Child Abuse and Neglect.
-The author of approximately 350 publications and a current or past member of approximately 25 editorial boards, he is co-editor of Child Abuse & Neglect and senior-editor of the American Journal of Orthopsychiatry.
+The author of approximately 350 publications and a current or past member of approximately 25 editorial boards, he served as co-editor of Child Abuse & Neglect and the American Journal of Orthopsychiatry.
 For 30 years, he directed interdisciplinary centers and institutes (usually as founding director) at, successively, the University of Nebraska-Lincoln, the University of South Carolina, and Clemson University.
 He retains an adjunct appointment at Clemson as professor of family and community studies.
 He is currently visiting professor of education and family medicine at the University of Virginia.

 Dr. Melton has served as president of the American Orthopsychiatric Association (Ortho), the Society for Child and Family Policy and Practice (Division 37 of the American Psychological Association), the American Psychology-Law Society (Division 41 of APA), and Childwatch International, a global network of child research centers that is sponsored by the Norwegian Foreign Ministry.
 He has received four Distinguished Contributions Awards from APA, an unmatched achievement.
 He has also been honored for research and public service by two APA divisions, the American Psychological Foundation, Psi Chi (the national collegiate honorary society in psychology), Ortho, Prevent Child Abuse America, and the American Professional Society on Abuse of Children.
 His co-authored treatise Psychological Evaluations for the Courts was recognized by Choice (American Library Association) on its annual list of outstanding academic books.